rebelot/heirline.nvim/cookbook.md

             end
             table.insert(children, child)
         end
-        -- instantiate the new child
-        self[1] = self:new(children, 1)
+        -- instantiate the new child, overwriting the previous one self[1] = self:new(children, 1)
     end,
     hl = { fg = "gray" },